What is cirrhosis?

 The liver is a vital organ located in the upper right-hand side of the abdomen.
 Among other functions, it helps convert nutrients from food into essential blood components, produces many of the factors necessary for normal blood clotting, metabolizes and detoxifies substances that would otherwise be harmful to the body, and produces bile – a fluid necessary for the digestion of fats.

-Liver diseases can affect any of these critical functions.
-These diseases may be the result of infection, injury, exposure to a toxin, an autoimmune process, or due to a genetic defect that leads to the build-up of substances such as copper or iron.
-The damage that liver diseases cause can lead to inflammation, obstructions, and clotting abnormalities.
-Prolonged and persistent damage can lead to the accumulation of excess connective tissue, or fibrosis of the liver.
-Fibrosis can lead to cirrhosis.
+Liver diseases can affect any of these functions.
+These diseases may be the result of infection, physical injury, exposure to a toxin, an autoimmune process, or due to a genetic defect that leads to the build-up of substances such as copper or iron.
+The damage that liver diseases cause can lead to inflammation, obstruction to bile flow, and clotting abnormalities.
+Prolonged and persistent damage can lead to the accumulation of excess connective tissue, or fibrosis of the liver, which is how cirrhosis develops.

 - An increase in pressure in the vein that carries blood to the liver; this is called portal hypertension.